SEGEEK/gt-thumb-gen/readme.md

 Also big thanks to [Endless Hack](https://github.com/endlesshack) for an [useful bit of code](https://github.com/endlesshack/youtube-video) that finds information out about a youtube video.
 Looks like the primary contributer there is [Johannes Wagener](https://github.com/jwagener), thanks Johannes!

 Would also like to thank [Dave Geddes](https://twitter.com/geddski) for a technique for testing layout changes against another image by overlaying your html over an transparent image of what you want to create.
 Check out that video [here](https://gedd.ski/build/overwatch-hero-picker/), that was great for making sure my font size/positioning matched exactly the reference image I was comparing to.

+Last but not least the fine folks at html5rocks.com.
+They have a bevy of useful [tutorials](https://www.html5rocks.com/en/tutorials/canvas/texteffects/#toc-text-shadows) about how to do fancy things with the canvas element.

 # The Build
 Typical node stuff, you will need a version of node 8+ range is fine.